JWahle/shd/README.md

 ```

 ### Comments
-Lines where the first non-tab character is a hash (`#`) followed by a space are comments.
+Lines where the first non-space character is a hash (`#`) followed by a space are comments.
 They will be discarded during parsing.
-Same indentation as with attributes.
+Comments have to be indented similar to normal attributes.
 ```
 # comment
 node: